JarettRoman/dominion/readme.md

 I like to play Dominion a lot, so this is a randomizer app that I plan on tailoring to my own preferences.

 #### TODO:
+* Put the Knights card in the randomizer.
 * ~~Grab 10 cards only~~
 * ~~Images~~
 * ~~Figure out rules for expansions like Prosperity, Dark Ages, and Adventures.
 Not all cards should be randomized.~~